What is Floating?

-A Float Lab floatation cabin provides a light and sound free environment containing 12″ of solution consisting of water and about 1000lbs of dissolved Epsom salt.
+A light and sound free environment containing 12″ of solution consisting of water and about 1000 pounds of dissolved Epsom salt.
 The water temperature is maintained at external body temperature (around 95˚).
 Once inside, you float effortlessly, free of gravity, light and sound.

 What sets us apart from other float centers?